Sydney Trains A and B sets: In service incidents and accidents

+Set A2 is the first and the only Waratah train scrapped.
+The train was damaged beyond repair due to an acid spill during transfer from China, being rebuilt as A80.

+On 14 October 2014, set A29 was extensively damaged after it was trapped by rising flood at Bardwell Park, water reached up to the door level.
+Many electrical components underneath the train were destroyed and repairs took several months to complete.

+On 23 October 2014, set A22 derailed when it ran over a set of catch points near Mulgrave.
+The train only had minor damage, was repaired and it soon got back in service.

-On 12 March 2015, set A19 was driven more than 700 m in the wrong direction at Mt Druitt.
+On 12 March 2015, set A19 was driven more than 700 m in the wrong direction at Mount Druitt.
 At the time of the incident, a Pacific National freight train was travelling towards the train on the same line.
 The cause of the incident was likely attributed to driver fatigue, and prompted a review of train crew rostering policies.
-No passengers were onboard A19 at the time of the incident, and no injuries were reported as both trains were stopped in time.
+No passengers were onboard set A19 at the time of the incident, and no injuries were reported as both trains were stopped in time.

 On 20 March 2017, carriage N5508 on set A8 suffered an explosion in a traction inverter unit at Burwood.
 The cause was found to be a faulty capacitor in the inverter.
-The carriage was subsequently repaired and A8 later returned to service.
+The carriage was subsequently repaired and set A8 later returned to service.

-On 22 January 2018, Waratah A42 hit the buffers at the end of the track on platform 2 at an approximate speed of 35 km/h at Richmond station just before 10am.
+On 22 January 2018, set A42 hit the buffers at the end of the track on platform 2 at an approximate speed of 35 km/h at Richmond station just before 10am.
 The train then lurched backwards, causing passengers who were readying to disembark, to fall and injure themselves.
 The impact caused extensive frontal damage, some of the carriages to lift and gangways between carriages to become crushed.
 The damage was such that the train could only be moved out of the platform after several days and it needed to be split into 2/3 carriage segments to be towed to Downer Rail at Cardiff.
 Sixteen patients in total, including the train driver and another crew member were treated.
 None of the injuries were considered life-threatening.
-Inspection of A42 was undertaken following the incident, with the train's event recorders taken for analysis and interviews being conducted with the train's crew.
-A42 has since been repaired and returned to service on 27 March 2019, with the driver carriage (D6342) that hit the stop buffer replaced with a spare from the prototype train (D6379).
+Inspection of set A42 was undertaken following the incident, with the train's event recorders taken for analysis and interviews being conducted with the train's crew.
+Set A42 has since been repaired and returned to service on 27 March 2019, with the driver carriage (D6342) that hit the stop buffer replaced with a spare from the prototype train (D6379).